arielbk/use-favicon/README.md

 ### withFavicon HOC

 `use-favicon` also has a Higher Order Component (HOC) export.
-This can be useful if you only want `useFavicon` to run under certain conditions.
+This can be useful if you only want it to run under certain conditions.

 ```tsx
 import { withFavicon } from 'use-favicon';